Family of man shot dead by loyalists settle civil case against the state

 Solicitor for the next of kin Gavin Booth informed Belfast High Court on Friday morning that the family’s case against the MoD and the Police Service of Northern Ireland, the RUC’s successor, had been settled.

-As part of the undisclosed settlement the state will have to pay the family’s legal costs.
+As part of the settlement the state will have to pay the family an undisclosed sum and their legal costs.

 Judge Mr Justice Michael Humphreys said a settlement of a case before it reached court was always a “good outcome”.